autoexecbat-ctf/write-ups/hkcertctf2022/the-math24-game-2/README.md

 ## Experiment 2 - OCR

-Since the number (or character) were what we need, I turned my thought to OCR.
+Since the numbers (or characters) were what we need, I turned my thought to OCR.
 I experimented with Tesseract.
-Directly running `pyTesseract` did not work for the image due to the noises, therefore I experiment with noise cleaning to improve the results:
+Directly running `pyTesseract` did not work for the images due to the noises, therefore I experimented with noise cleaning to improve the results:

 Raw images: